 - Does your house have problems like termites or other damage?
 Call a pest professional to find out how much a termite inspection costs.
 The person following Home Selling 101 will correct these before listing.
 That’s one less roadblock to a quick sale.

 3. Sometimes, It’s Location, Location, Location

 Don’t forget to consider the location of the home you’re selling, as sometimes this is a huge factor and a potential deal-breaker for new and veteran homeowners.
+Great properties will almost always have a good to excellent location.
 Just what kind of location and neighborhood does your home have?

 - It helps to identify whether or not your house is in a neighborhood considered “ideal” and “safe” for homeowners.
 Selling a house in an exclusive subdivision or a place accessible to transportation and businesses will increase prices.

 - It’s also important to consider location, especially for long-distance moving companies.
 If a buyer will come from a faraway place or the next state, it’s important to ensure they can have a moving company to rely on.
 If you can ensure their house move can be more convenient if they buy your property, you might secure a sale.

 Another important aspect of successful Home Selling 101 is ensuring you secure proper documentation on the house you want to sell.
 Transferrable warranties are something that the new owners will value.
 Gather all your paperwork together so that you have it on hand before it might be needed.